Will inflation accelerate this year?

 Inflation has also been hampered by a slew of transitory headwinds, which we believe will become tailwinds in the future.
 The first of these is the global bias toward monetary tightening among central banks that existed prior to January 2019.
 After the Fed signaled a pause in interest–rate hikes on Jan.
 30, pivoting to a more dovish stance, many other central banks followed suit.
 This shift in dovishness is stimulatory, and could support higher inflation down the road.

 The second headwind has been the strength of the U.S. dollar.
-The dollar’s bull run has lowered import prices in the U.S., but we expect the later this year.
+The dollar’s bull run has lowered import prices in the U.S., but we expect the dollar to weaken or stabilize later this year.
 Once this happens, inflation could rise faster.

 The third headwind has been cheap oil.
 The low cost of oil, particularly late last year, may have led to softer inflation in recent months.
 However, going forward, we expect oil to rebound higher, supporting higher price inflation.